Chapter 2.25

 (4) Entry into Alternative Courts.

 (b) Probation Diversion.
-In any probation revocation where Wellness Court or MAP is offered, the defendant will be required to admit to the pending violations.
-The Court will accept the probationer’s admission and sanction them to Wellness Court or MAP in lieu of imposition of their sentence.
+In any probation revocation where Wellness Court or MAP Program is offered as a resolution to probation violation and probationer accepts such offer, the probationer will be required to admit to the pending violations.
+The Court will accept the probationer’s admission, make a finding that there is a factual basis to find that the probationer is in violation of his or her judgment and sentence, and sanction them to Wellness Court or MAP Program in lieu of imposition of their sentence.
 Failure to graduate from either alternative court program will constitute a violation of their probation.
-Probationer must agree to extend their probation to allow for the completion of Wellness Court or MAP to participate in either alternative court.
+Probationer must agree to extend their probation to allow for the completion of Wellness Court or MAP Program to participate in either alternative court.

 (5) Administrative Transfers Between Alternative Courts.
-The Wellness Program shall develop policies and procedures for transferring participants from Wellness Court to MAP or vice versa.
+The Wellness Program shall develop policies and procedures for transferring participants from Wellness Court and MAP Program based on a determination by the alternative court team that it is unlikely that the participant will be able to complete the program they are in, and the other program will better meet the participant’s needs.
 No participant may be transferred without consent of the participant and the prosecutor.

 (6) Termination From Alternative Courts.